jedisct1/libsodium-doc/libsodium_users/README.md

 - [MLVPN](http://zehome.github.io/MLVPN/): A multi-link VPN (ADSL/SDSL/xDSL/Network aggregator)
 - [Molch](https://github.com/FSMaxB/molch): An implementation of the Axolotl ratchet.
 - [NanoChat](https://github.com/hamidreza-s/NanoChat): A P2P, E2E encrypted and discoverable chat application on top of nanomsg library.
+- [Netcode.io](http://netcode.io): A simple protocol for creating secure client/server connections over UDP, designed for games like agar.io that shunt players from a main website or web backend to a number of dedicated server instances, with each dedicated server having some maximum number of players.
 - [NTPsec](https://github.com/ntpsec/ntpsec): A security-hardened implementation of Network Time Protocol Version 4.
 - [Open Reputation](https://openreputation.net/): An open source decentralized platform that maps identity and reputation onto the Internet-of-things.
 - [OpenBazaar](https://www.openbazaar.org/): A free market for all.
 No fees, no restrictions.